As you might very well know by now, following the “No Contact Rule” is one of the most challenging things you’ll ever do.

 “I let go of people who do not have my best interests at heart .”

 - with a little practice, you can condition yourself to stop this negative thought process

 - work on your self-love and self-worth.

 Two birds with one stone.

-This can do more harm in your recovery than good, especially at the very beginning of your break-up or divorce.
+This can do more harm in your recovery than good, particularly in the very beginning of your break-up or divorce.

-You can read the article about 8 ways to defeat persistent unwanted thoughts here.
+You can read the article about eight ways to defeat persistent unwanted thoughts here.